 Starting a digital marketing agency from the beginning with no experience is difficult but not impossible.
-There is a long process to follow to go from nothing to having an established digital marketing business with clients and employees.
+There is a long process from nothing to having an established digital marketing business with clients and employees.

-It’s not easy but there is nothing stopping you from making it a reality and entering the exciting world of digital marketing as a service provider.
+It’s not easy, but nothing stops you from making it a reality and entering the exciting world of digital marketing as a service provider.

-I started my digital marketing company in 2012, after ten years of working as a part-time SEO freelancer.
-The transition from being a part-time freelancer to a full-time business owner created a lot of challenges but also opportunities.
+I started my digital marketing company in 2012 after ten years as a part-time SEO freelancer.
+The transition from a part-time freelancer to a full-time business owner created many challenges and opportunities.

-During the process, I made a lot of mistakes but I’ve also learned some valuable lessons that helped me improve my processes and offerings and get to a point of having a healthy and successful online marketing business.
+During the process, I made many mistakes, but I’ve also learned some valuable lessons that helped me improve my processes and offerings and get to the point of having a healthy and successful online marketing business.

-I wrote this guide to help you start your own digital marketing agency from scratch and possibly avoid the mistakes I’ve made, minimize your risks and maximize your chances of getting it right the first time.
+I wrote this guide to help you start your own digital marketing agency from scratch and possibly avoid my mistakes, minimize your risks, and maximize your chances of getting it right the first time.

 Before we get into the specifics, let me briefly explain why a digital marketing agency is a good business to start.

-There is a high demand for digital marketing services – The number of businesses that move their operations online is increasing day by day and so does the competition.
+There is a high demand for digital marketing services – The number of businesses that move their operations online is increasing daily, and so does the competition.
 More competition means more demand for digital marketing services.